hothooper7/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given the following tasks to complete the election audit.
+A Colorado Board of Elections employee has requested an audit of the election.

 ## Election Audit Results